 - Flip chart paper, Markers

 - A template sheet for participants to replicate.
-If you have a lot on your template, consider numbering things so that participants don’t have to waste time rewriting everything.
+Consider using numbers, so that participants don’t have to waste time rewriting everything.

 - An hour

 - A square in the upper left hand corner for a drawing or photo of the individual.

 - Values (how do they want to be seen?)